-Known as one of the best lookouts in New South Wales, the West Head Lookout in Ku-ring-gai Chase National Park offers breathtaking views across Pittwater, Broken Bay, Barrenjoey Headland and the Central Coast.
+Known as one of the best lookouts in Sydney and New South Wales, the West Head Lookout in Ku-ring-gai Chase National Park offers breathtaking views of Pittwater, Broken Bay, Barrenjoey Headland and the Central Coast.

 Historic Waverton Peninsula Reserve, next door to Balls Head Reserve, is also a great place to visit, with serene walking trails and pretty views.